great-expectations/great_expectations/docs/docusaurus/docs/contributing/application_integration_support.md

 The following are the levels of support provided by GX:

-- GX-supported - integrations are tested throughout the development lifecycle, and actively maintained and updated when new versions of GX Cloud or GX OSS are released.
+- GX-supported - integrations are tested throughout the development lifecycle and are actively maintained and updated when new GX Cloud or GX OSS versions are released.

-- Community-supported - integrations are implemented by community members.
+- Community-supported - integrations are implemented by the community or GX.
 They are not tested or updated by GX, and GX is not responsible for ensuring reliability or compatibility.

 ## GX supported